Adams County specific answer

-From here, the answer to "What makes Smarter Payouts different? " in Adams County is influenced by both the state's legal framework under Colo.
+From here, "What makes Smarter Payouts different? " in Adams County follows Colo.

 Rev. Stat.